 What buyers still need

-Small and medium businesses often need a faster, closer, builder-led partner that can produce working proof without enterprise overhead.
+Small and medium businesses often need a faster, closer, builder-led partner that can produce working review material without enterprise overhead.

 Folium advantage

-Folium is designed as a digital manufacturing plant: practical, hands-on, proof-first, and built for the operator who needs results now.
+Folium is designed as a digital manufacturing plant: practical, hands-on, review-first, and built for the operator who needs results now.

 The new AI company trap